 Website Metropolitan Area Planning Council

 MAPC is the Regional Planning Agency (RPA) serving the people who live and work in metropolitan Boston.
-Our mission is to promote smart growth and regional collaboration.
+Our strategic priorities are sustainable development, regional collaboration, and fostering an equitable and climate-resilient region.
 We are guided by our regional plan, MetroCommon2050: Shaping the Region Together.
 MAPC’s staff includes approximately 100 full-time employees located in downtown Boston in a transit-accessible and bike-friendly office.